-Each supervisory union SU/SD-supervisory union or supervisory district shall develop, and each school shall implement, a local comprehensive assessment system that:
+Each supervisory union SU/SD supervisory union or -supervisory district shall develop, and each school shall implement, a local comprehensive assessment system that:

-- (a) assesses student performance in the meeting the standards approved by the State Board-of Education; - (b) employs a balance of assessment types, including but not limited to teacher-or student-designed assessments, portfolios, performances, exhibitions, and projects, and surveys or other tools to measure the social-emotional health of students; - (c) includes both formative and summative assessments, including those that establish annual protocols and timelines for assessing the progress and needs of English Language Learners (ELL) beginning at the point of enrollment and continuing at designated intervals during the year as determined by the teachers and parents or legal guardians of ELL students or as mandated in law or policy; - (d) enables decisions to be made about student progression and graduation, including measuring proficiency-based learning, the social-emotional well-being of students, the existence and severity of opportunity and achievement gaps or deficiencies, and the state of progress on local, state and national directives intended to advance social and academic equity initiatives; - (e) informs the development of pPersonalized Learning pPlans and student-supports made available to students; - (f) provides data that informs decisions regarding instruction, professional learning, and educational resources and curriculum; and - (g) reflects strategies and goals outlined in the district's Continuous Improvement Plan.
+(a) assesses student performance in the meeting the standards approved by the State Board of Education;

+(b) employs a balance of assessment types, including but not limited to teacher-or student-designed assessments, portfolios, performances, exhibitions, and projects, and surveys or other tools to measure the social-emotional health of-st€udents;

+(c) includes both formative and summative assessments, including those that establish annual protocols and timelines for assessing the progress and needs of English Language Learners (ELL) beginning at the point of enrollment and continuing at designated intervals during the year as determined by the teachers and parents or legal guardians of ELL students or as mandated in law or policy;

+(d) enables decisions to be made about student progression and graduation, including measuring proficiency-based learning, the social-emotional well-being of students, the existence and severity of opportunity and achievement gaps or deficiencies, and the state of progress on local, state and national directives intended to advance social and academic equity-in€itiatives;

+(e) informs the development of personalized Learning perlans and student supports made available to students;

+(f) provides data that informs decisions regarding instruction, professional learning, and educational resources and curriculum; and

+(g) reflects strategies and goals outlined in the district's Continuous Improvement Plan.

-The performance criteria of the assessment system shall be clear and be communicated to teachers, administrators, students and their parents or legal guardians, and other community members in their home language(s), and in an accessible format.
-Students and parents shall be informed at least annually regarding progress toward achieving the standards referenced in (a) above.
+The performance criteria of the assessment system shall be clear and be communicated to teachers, administrators, students and their parents or legal guardians, and other community membersin their home language(s), and in an accessible format.
+Students and parents shall be informed at least annually regarding progress toward achieving the standardsreferenced in (a) - (g) above.
 This communication includes accommodating linguistic diversity and providing information in students' native home language(s) and in or otherwise accessible formats.